If you’re ready to learn about selling baked goods at the farmer’s market, you’re in the right place!

-So, now you may be wondering what you can sell at the farmer's market?
+So, now you may be wondering what you can sell at the farmer’s market.
 The possibilities are endless!
-From cookies, to cakes, to pies and breads, the market such a great way to show off your creations.
-If you are looking for some ideas, check out some of my recipes.
-I regularly share recipes for items I bake and sell at the farmer's market in this section of my website.
+From cookies to cakes, to pies and breads, the market is such a great way to show off your creations.
+If you are looking for some ideas, check out Baked To Sell, my FREE guide for anyone looking to make extra money selling baked goods.DOWNLOAD NOW

 How to take card payments at the farmer’s market